ajaythampispericorn/Staking-Contract_Ethereum/README.md

 - Pool Admin : Can update pool configurations and set lock periods
 - Fee Manager : Can update fee confuigurations
 - Fee Collector : Can collect accumulated fees
-- reward Manager : Can lock and unlock rewards for the pool
+- Reward Manager : Can lock and unlock rewards for the pool

 ### Staking.sol

 The core staking contract with support for deposits, withdrawals, and reward calculations.

-- time bound staking windows with start and end times
+- Time bound staking windows with start and end times
 - Configurable staking limits (min/max per user and total)
 - Early unstake fee calculation and minimum and maximum thresholds
 - Reward distribution based on proportional stake amount and time